madsbuch/blog/_posts/2015-12-15-100-days-of-fibonacci-day-0-haskell.md

 [Anders Schmidt](http://www.andersschmidt.com/) who showed me Paul Flavius Nechita's [100 Days UI Challenge](http://www.100daysui.com/).
 I thought it was cool and wanted to do something similar.
 But I do not design.

-So I decided to do it with Fibonacci in 100 different programming languages.
+So I decided to [program Fibonacci in 100 different programming languages](/blog/100-days-of-fibonacci-overview/).
 The idea is to showcase some typical aspects of a programming language and implement the function in the different languages idiomatic ways.

-Today is the first day of this project.
-I am going to present Fibonacci in Haskell.
+As today is the first day of this project I am going to present Fibonacci in Haskell.
+This is mostly because I recently have spend quite some time with that language.
 The formulations of the function is going to be by direct recursion and recursion with accumulation.

 # Day 0 - Haskell!
 Where else would you start?
 Here we look at Haskell as a practical general purpose language.

-In Haskell I have done two different implementations.
+In Haskell I did two different implementations.
 First, the recursive way, which is the way we usually think of problems in a functional context.
 We use pattern matching to pick out the base and induction cases.